 Every so often I use a combination of acrylic ink and coloured pencils in my art pieces.
 They can work really well together – the acrylic inks give you the lovely washes you get with watercolours but with much more intense colours.
 The coloured pencils allow for some detailing and extra texture.
 Here are a couple of these paintings:

-The first is a robin redbreast perched on a wooden stand.
+The first painting created using acrylic ink and coloured pencils is this piece which shows a robin redbreast perched on a wooden stand.

 Robins always make a pleasant subject.
 You can capture them, and their inquisitive poses, with just a few simple lines.
 A robin’s breast actually tends more to the orange than red.
 Orange wasn’t known as a colour in English when the bird was first named (that didn’t happen until the 16th century).